Kai McKenzie-Lyle: Liverpool

 McKenzie-Lyle joined Liverpool on trial in July 2018.
 He then signed for the Reds the following month.
 McKenzie-Lyle was released in June 2020, having played just twice for the under-23s in Premier League 2.

 Cambridge United

 On 1 September 2020, McKenzie-Lyle joined League Two club Cambridge United on a two-year deal.
 On 25 March 2022, Chelmsford City announced the signing of McKenzie-Lyle on loan.

 McKenzie-Lyle was released by the club at the end of the 2021–22 season.

 Non-league

 McKenzie-Lyle joined Welling United in August 2022.

+On 6 February 2024, Mckenzie-Lyle joined Isthmian League Premier Division club Folkestone Invicta.

+McKenzie-Lyle joined Oxford City for the 2024-25 season.

+On 30 September 2025, McKenzie-Lyle returned to Welling United, now of the Isthmian League Premier Division.
+He departed the club one month later having made three appearances.

 International career

 McKenzie-Lyle was called up to Guyana's squad for their third round matches of 2017 Caribbean Cup qualification, after being alerted to his eligibility by Jack Thorpe, a researcher for the Football Manager game.
 He made an unusual international debut for a goalkeeper, scoring a header in the 120th minute of a 3–2 loss against Suriname.
 On his second appearance he saved a penalty against Jamaica.